-This practice guide was prepared by Mr Paul Cafarella MAPS in consultation with the Expert Reference Group (ERG) and the Australian Physiotherapy Association (APA).
-The APS would like to acknowledge and sincerely thank the members of the ERG who so kindly contributed their time, knowledge, cultural humility and lived experience to the development of this practice guide.
+This practice guide was prepared by Mr Paul Cafarella MAPS.
+The APS would also like to acknowledge and sincerely thank the members of the Expert Reference Group who so kindly contributed their time, knowledge, cultural humility and lived experience to the development of this practice guide.

 Ms Vicki Ambrose

 Ms Jenne Hartmann

 Ms Christy Hunt

-Mr Timothy Sheehy APAM

 Dr Judy Tang MAPS